The Seattle Seahawks Mask

 Richard G. Emerick Collection

-The Hudson Museum’s collections were formed around the core of more than 280 pieces of ethnographic material gathered by Museum founder and former director Dr. Richard G. Emerick during his fieldwork among the Havasupai of the Southwest United States (1949-1953), the Iglulingmiut of the Canadian Arctic (1953-1954) and the Kapingamarangi and Kusai of Micronesia and Western Polynesia (1956-1957).
+The Hudson Museum’s collections were formed around the core of more than 300 ethnographic objects gathered by Museum founder and former director Dr. Richard G. Emerick during his fieldwork among the Havasupai of the Southwest United States (1949-1953), the Iglulingmiut of the Canadian Arctic (1953-1954) and the Kapingamarangi and Kusai of Micronesia and Western Polynesia (1956-1957).

 Former Portland Society of Natural History Collection